 It’s important to note that this research also indicates that bee venom can be a double-edged sword.
 Bee venom can cause side effects in many people, even if they aren’t allergic.
 Treatment must be considered carefully.

 Reduce gingivitis and plaque

 Propolis can have a number of health benefits.
-It can reduce gingivitis and plaque when it’s added to a mouth rinse.
-Research into propolis-containing mouthwashes found that it may be able to naturally protect against oral diseases.
+It can reduce gingivitis and plaque when it’s added to a mouth rinse. into propolis-containing mouthwashes found that it may be able to naturally protect against oral diseases.
 Propolis may even help heal and prevent canker sores as well.